 According to the FBI, property crime is far and away the most common type of crime committed and reported in the US.
 This includes burglary, larceny, motor vehicle theft, and arson.
 The second and third most common types of crimes committed in the country are drug-related offenses and alcohol-related crimes, respectively.

 Perhaps somewhat surprisingly, violent crimes are less likely than many people think, as they are fourth on the list.
 When we look at the overall stats, it becomes clear how rare violent crime is by comparison.
-In fact, property crime was reported an average of every 3 seconds, while violent crime was reported once every 22 seconds.
+In fact, property crime was reported, on average, every 3 seconds, while violent crime was reported once every 22 seconds.

 But what is the most common property crime?